damianburrin/WVC-Life-Edition-Data-Collector/README.md

 AT+SENDICA=property,PowerSwitch,1,Daily,0.10,Plant,0.16,Emission,0.09,Time,30,P_adj,66,TEMP_SET,67
 +ok</br></br>
 </b>
-<p>For some reason, Which I haven't got my head round, sometimes it included the Daily energy before the Plant (Trees) in the second send - it might only send it when this is greater than 0.01 but its a strange one i've written round to be sure i don't through an error and only upload the daily if its there</p>
+<p>For some reason, which I haven't got my head round, sometimes it included the Daily energy before the Plant (Trees) in the second send - it might only send it when this is greater than 0.01 but its a strange one i've written round to be sure i don't through an error and only upload the daily if its there</p>

 Initialy I tapped the UART with an open logger and collected the data to a text file on a sdcard to see what I have The first versions of the python script read this data from a copy of the text file and then formats the data to be processesed before uploading to ThinkSpeak.